 Dually, an inflattice is a poset which has all meets, and an inflattice homomorphism in a monotone function that preserves all meets.

 The category SupLat of suplattices and suplattice homomorphisms admits a tensor product which represents “bilinear maps,” i.e. functions which preserve joins separately in each variable.
 Under this tensor product, the category of suplattices is a star-autonomous category in which the dualizing object is the suplattice dual to the object of truth-values.
-A monoid in this monoidal category is a quantale, including frames as a special case.
+A semigroup in this monoidal category is a quantale, including frames as a special case when the quantale is idempotent and unital.
+Modules over them are modules over quantales (quantic modules with special case of localic modules, used in the localic analogue of the Grothendieck’s descent theory in Joyal and Tierney).